 Charitable Investment Accounts Create A Lasting Legacy

 Create a lasting legacy with your loved ones.
 You’ve worked hard to establish your charitable giving goals.
-A charitable investment account allows you to maintain your level of giving, even after you are gone, by naming your family members as successors.
+A charitable giving account allows you to maintain your level of giving, even after you are gone, by naming your family members as successors.
 Your successors can continue your philanthropic efforts for years to come.
 Things to consider when creating a charitable legacy:

 - Define areas that you and your family are passionate about, such as education, healthcare or the environment.